You are about to finish school or have already received your certificate? You want to actively craft your own future?

 After having finished the seminar, all participants know that the telephone really can be regarded as the most important communication medium.
 It is not always easy to explain tasks on the telephone, by people will get much further using the right communication technique."

-Our industrial and technical-commercial apprentices have gout one joint assignment during their second training year: a social project.
+Our industrial, technical and commercial apprentices have gout one joint assignment during their second training year: a social project.
 This project is a fixed date in our calendar.
-During previous actions we created for ex. a water landscape for playing for a kindergarten in Neresheim-Elchingen together with the regional radio station, Radio 7, or a new bicycle workshop for Tutilla adventure country.
+During previous actions we created for ex. a water landscape for playing for a kindergarten in Neresheim-Elchingen together with the regional radio station, Radio 7, a new bicycle workshop for Tutilla adventure country or a Drachenkinder-Playground.

 This is an enthralling assignment for our apprentices, as they have to realise this project completely by themselves (they receive expert support by our training team, of course), and at the same time this gives them the opportunity to meet again and keep up inter-divisional contacts.
 Road constructors, track constructors, specialists for concrete and armoured concrete, industrial management assistants and future IT specialists work hand in hand on this project.